BUILDING A COMMUNITY TOGETHER

 Register your interest by emailing us here – we will ask for your thoughts on a range of topics.
 You’ll be under no obligation and can opt out at any time.
 It’s just a way of keeping in the loop.

-It’s become a bit of a tradition to offer our last lambs to the local community.
-We are doing the same with our laying hens – asking if anyone can offer them a good home to see out the rest of their days.
+It’s become a bit of a tradition to offer our laying hens to the local community – asking if anyone can offer them a good home to see out the rest of their days.

 Email us if you'd like to rehome a ‘Last Days of Lay’ hens